scottgriv/Dark-Castle-Theme/.github/CODE_OF_CONDUCT.md

-# Code of Conduct - PRG-Personal-Repository-Guidelines
+# Code of Conduct - Dark-Castle-Theme

 ## Our Pledge